c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 Dr Michael Prentice from NHS England -- again, no need to bring up his statement.
 He has provided a statement, hasn't given evidence to the Inquiry, but for reference, my Lady, it's INQ000177805, paragraph 181.

-He talks about the number of airborne high-consequence infectious disease units located in the country, and he says in that paragraph airborne HCID units are located at Guy's and Saint Thomas' NHS Trust, adult and paediatric services; secondly, Royal Free London NHS Foundation Trust with a paediatric service provided by Imperial College Healthcare and St Mary's.
+He talks about the number of :outline:`airborne` high-consequence infectious disease units located in the country, and he says in that paragraph :outline:`airborne` HCID units are located at Guy's and Saint Thomas' NHS Trust, adult and paediatric services; secondly, Royal Free London NHS Foundation Trust with a paediatric service provided by Imperial College Healthcare and St Mary's.
 Then Liverpool University Hospitals NHS Foundation Trust, with a paediatric service provided at Alder Hey Children's Hospital, and, finally, Newcastle upon Tyne Hospitals NHS Foundation Trust, both adult and paediatric services.
-Each centre routinely provides two beds, eight in total, for airborne HCID.
+Each centre routinely provides two beds, eight in total, for :outline:`airborne` HCID.
 Specific service specifications outline the care pathway and unit requirements.

-Was the BMA aware that there were only four units in England for airborne HCIDs, with two beds each?
+Was the BMA aware that there were only four units in England for :outline:`airborne` HCIDs, with two beds each?

 **Professor Philip Banfield**: Yes.

-**Ms Munroe KC**: Well, firstly, those figures, those are the bald facts and figures from both the National Risk Register and the number of HCID units; would you agree that eight beds for an airborne HCID is woefully inadequate to contain 2,000 cases?
+**Ms Munroe KC**: Well, firstly, those figures, those are the bald facts and figures from both the National Risk Register and the number of HCID units; would you agree that eight beds for an :outline:`airborne` HCID is woefully inadequate to contain 2,000 cases?

 **Professor Philip Banfield**: Yes, I would.